Last Updated on May 17, 2023 by Matt

 Make sure the brakes are not too tight or cause friction

-Make sure your brakes are properly set.
-To find out, try spinning the wheels manually and see if any unnecessary friction occurs.
-If it does, loosen up your brakes a little and try again.
+To avoid this, make sure your brakes are set just right.
+You can check by spinning the wheels by hand and see if they rub too much.
+If they do loosen your brakes a bit and try again.

 Never drain the battery completely